mono-company/ygdir-legacy/README.md

-## Ygdir
+## Jungle CSS 2.0

-> YGDIR: You gotta do it right!

-### A minimalist, convention-first CSS framework

-Ygdir is a new CSS framework that aims to make CSS less painful, by working with strict filename and classname conventions, and aiming to write as little CSS as possible.
+Jungle is a set of HTML and CSS components that can be used independently of each other, following the <a href="https://ygdir.dev">Ygdir</a> convention, themed with a set of great defaults.

 ### Documentation

-Visit our website at http://ygdir.dev/
+Visit our website at https://junglecss.dev/

 ### Install

-    npm i ygdir --save
+    npm i junglecss --save

 ### How to use

 Load in the full CSS file:

-    @import "../../node_modules/ygdir/scss/ygdir";
+    @import "../../node_modules/junglecss/scss/junglecss";

 (Paths will depend on your specific framework)

 This is useful for checking out Ygdir.
 In production, you will want to load in parts of the CSS, meant for specific things, by hand:

-    @import "../../node_modules/ygdir/scss/ygdir/reset"; // Always start with the reset
+    @import "../../node_modules/ygdir/scss/junglecss/reset"; // Always start with the reset
-    @import "../../node_modules/ygdir/scss/ygdir/e-base"; // Always load base elements as well
+    @import "../../node_modules/ygdir/scss/junglecss/e-base"; // Always load base elements as well
-    @import "../../node_modules/ygdir/scss/ygdir/c-button"; // Every other element is optional
+    @import "../../node_modules/ygdir/scss/junglecss/c-button"; // Every other element is optional
-    @import "../../node_modules/ygdir/scss/ygdir/c-block-list";
+    @import "../../node_modules/ygdir/scss/junglecss/c-block-list";
-    @import "../../node_modules/ygdir/scss/ygdir/c-toolbar";
+    @import "../../node_modules/ygdir/scss/junglecss/c-toolbar";

-To get some inspiration on packages you would use for different contexts, check out `ygdir-content-website.scss` and `ygdir-app.scss`.
+To get some inspiration on packages you would use for different contexts, check out `jungle-content-website.scss` and `jungle-app.scss`.

 ### Develop